The Dashboard You Need When Managing a Sales Team for the First Time

-If you find yourself managing a sales team for the first time, don’t panic.
+If you find yourself managing a sales team for the first time, don’t panic, you just need a great sales dashboard.

 Being a first-time sales manager can be challenging, but it’s also a great opportunity to set the right foundations for long-term success.
 Wisdom may come from experience, but you can get started early.